nivdon/spring-petclinic/Labs/lab 4-Deploy.md

           aws s3 cp *.zip s3://${{ env.S3Bucket }}/${{ env.S3Folder }}/
 ```
 **Rename the S3Folder section to match with your number.
 Search for the line** </p>
-> S3Folder: githubactions0 and update it with your team folder.
+> Find S3Folder: githubactions0 and update it with your team folder.
 S3Folder: githubactions`<your team number>`

-Please see below the places marked in red where you need to change `S3Folder` value
+your complete file should look like below
 ```
 name: Java CI with Maven